The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Data and Sample

 \subsection{Sample}

-We adopt the LRD catalog from \cite{Anna2025c} for further analysis of related properties which contains 116 LRDs.
+We adopt the LRD catalog from \cite{Anna2025c} for further analysis of related properties, which contains 116 LRDs.
 Briefly, \cite{Anna2025c} conducted a comprehensive selection of LRD sources using prism spectra from multiple programs and performed careful analysis of spectral line and continuum properties through fitting of UV/optical continua and emission lines.
-To ensure that each source has a well-defined optical continuum shape and to obtain a more robust constraint on its optical luminosity, we require that the peak flux density in the rest-frame optical band is clearly detected in the prism spectra from the \cite{Anna2025c} catalog, which is related to a $z\lesssim4$ for a blackbody with $5000~\rm K$.
-To further separate the broad and narrow emission-line components, we cross-match their sample with all DJA datasets that contain medium or high-resolution observations of H$\alpha$ emission line with peak signal-to-noise ratio (SNR) larger than 3.
-This yields 13 individual sources, among which 2 show no significant broad component (full width at half maximum, $\rm FWHM > 600 km/s$) in their H$\alpha$ emission lines (See details of the fitting method in the Section \ref{sec: fitting}).
+To ensure that each source has a well-defined optical continuum shape and to obtain a more robust constraint on its optical luminosity, we require that the peak flux density in the rest-frame optical band is clearly detected in the prism spectra from the \cite{Anna2025c} catalog, this requires the maximum wavelength of the prism spectrum ($5.3\mu m$) is larger than the 3$\sigma$ upper limit of the peak flux defined in \cite{Anna2025c}, which is related to a $z\lesssim4$ for a blackbody with $5000~\rm K$.
+Such a step leaves 38 sources.
+We then cross-match the remaining sample with all DJA datasets that contain medium or high-resolution observations of the H$\alpha$ emission line and yield 13 individual sources.
+To further separate the broad and narrow emission-line components, we further confirmed that all the 13 sources have H$\alpha$ peak signal-to-noise ratio (SNR) larger than 3.
+Among 13 sources, 2 show no significant broad component (full width at half maximum, $\rm FWHM > 600 km/s$) in their H$\alpha$ emission lines (See details of the fitting method in the Section \ref{sec: fitting}).
 Of the remaining 11 sources, four also have medium-resolution observations covering the spectral region around H$\beta$ and [O~\textsc{III}], three of which have a broad component in the H$\beta$ emission line.
 Compared to the parent sample of 116 LRDs from \cite{Anna2025c}, our final sample of 11 sources has a lower redshift but similar distributions in optical luminosity, UV magnitude, and H$\alpha$ flux.

 For the continuum properties, we adopt the results from \cite{Anna2025c}\footnote{\url{10.5281/zenodo.17665942}}.
 Briefly, \cite{Anna2025c} gives the continuum fitting of the prism spectra in two parts separated by the Balmer limit.
 The rest-frame UV continuum was fitted with a power law, and the fitting profile was extrapolated to a rest-frame wavelength of $1500~\rm \AA$ to compute the UV magnitude ($M_{\rm UV}$).
 For the optical band, a modified blackbody spectrum was used for fitting, and its integration yielded the optical luminosity ($L_{\rm opt}$).